Culture of Aotearoa

 Population

-Over 4.8 million people live in Aotearoa, about 16.5% (2018 Census) of whom are of Māori heritage - making them the largest group of Polynesians today.
-Another 8.1% of the population (2018 Census) has immigrated there from various other Pacific Islands, especially Samoa, the Cook Islands, Niue and Tokelau Islands.
+Over 5.2 million people live in Aotearoa, about 19.6% (STATS NZ, 2024) are of Māori descent - making them the largest group of Polynesians today.
+Another 8.9% of the population (2018 Census) have immigrated there from various other Pacific Islands, especially Samoa, the Cook Islands, Niue and Tokelau Islands.
 Auckland is generally considered the largest Polynesian city in the world.

 -